 Employees often have an employment contract and are required to show up for work every day at a specific time.
 Their pay is always the same and only fluctuates when given a raise.
 Employees work for an employer and have no control over their upside potential (besides a raise or a promotion).
 Employees are subject to withholding taxes, which means taxes (local, state, and federal) are deducted before every paycheck is issued.

 An independent contractor is their own boss.
 Their pay is a result of their work ethic.
 Almost every profession allows for independent contractors to thrive.
 They can take advantage of tax laws and loopholes to make more money and are not bound to the rules of an employer.
 Taxes are not withheld when paid to do a job, as they handle that issue themselves.
 According to the IRS, there are 3 factors that classify an independent contractor from an employee, which are:

 - Behavior control – How the worker performs work within their own right.

 - Financial control – Controlling the business side of the work.

 - Relationship of the parties – How the relationship between the parties is perceived.

-Filing taxes as an independent contractor is as simple as filing a 1099 form (whereas an employee would file a W-2).
+Filing taxes as an independent contractor is as simple as filing IRS Form 1099 (whereas an employee would file IRS Form W-2).
 The hard part is being disciplined enough to save and allocate funds to pay for taxes when it comes time.
 Independent contractors should file their taxes quarterly.

 Contractor Work Orders – Used prior to starting a project to estimate costs and timelines to a client.
 The work order may also be used to bind the client to ensure they are legally responsible for payment after the work is complete.